EMA Cloud Indicator

 Step by Step guide on using EMA Cloud

 1. Look for the indicator on your preferred trading system, such as TrendSpider (click the link for 25% off using code CL25!).
-Be warned as new as this indicator is, it’s unlikely it will show up on many platforms out there.
+Be warned that as new as this indicator is, it will only appear on a few platforms.
 Make sure to google to confirm.
-Currently, I believe it's only on TrendSpider as well as TradingView (script for EMA Cloud linked).
+I believe it's only on TrendSpider and TradingView (the script for EMA Cloud is linked).

 2. Add your preferred set of moving average types, the commonly used being the exponential moving average.
 One long-term (i.e. 34-50) and the other short-term (i.e. 8-9).
 (If using TrendSpider it is recommended you use the backtesting tool to find what EMA settings are most profitable)